hugocxl/react-echarts/README.md

 ## Features

-- 16 chart types
+- **16** chart types
-- SVG Rendering
+- **SVG** Rendering
-- Lightweight
+- **Lightweight**
-- Highly customizable
+- Highly **customizable**
+- **Themes**
-- Interactive
+- **Interactive**
-- Responsive design
+- **Responsive** design

-## Principles
+## Introduction

+`react-echarts` is an abstraction layer built with [React](https://facebook.github.io/react/) on top of [ECharts](https://echarts.apache.org/en/index.html).

+It exposes a set of components for developers that can be combined to set up interactive charts in their web pages.
+Main principles of react-echarts are:

+1. **Simplicty:** react-echarts makes it easy to generate ECharts.js components by wrapping the code required to construct the entire chart.
-- **Easy to customize**: In most cases, charts look and behave exactly as you need without modifications.
+1. **Easy to customize**: In most cases, charts look and behave exactly as you need without modifications.
 A simple options-structure allows for deep customization, and styling can be done via JavaScript or CSS.
-- **Concise API**: react-echarts makes it easy to generate ECharts.js charts by wrapping the code required to construct the entire chart.
-- **Controlled components**: exports [controlled](https://reactjs.org/docs/forms.html#controlled-components) components only.
+1. **Declarative**: components of charts are purely presentational.

 ## Usage

-`react-echarts` exposes a set of components for developers that can be combined to set up interactive charts in their web pages.
 In order to render a chart you have to provide a reference to a [valid option object](https://echarts.apache.org/next/en/option.html#title):

 ```jsx
 import { AreaChart } from '@hcorta/react-echarts'